-In future years the 4 Year Budget will be based on the assumptions for the Long Term Financial Plan.
-Both these documents for the 2022/23 financial year will be commenced prior to the end of the 2021 financial year.
+In future years, and as maturity develops, the 4 Year Budget will be based on the assumptions for the Long Term Financial Plan rather than the current reverse practice.

-The 2021/22 Budget published the following 5 Themes and relevant strategic objectives from the 2017-2021 Council Plan (which are very similar to the 5 themes in the 2021-25 Council Plan):
+The 2022/23 Budget published the following 5 Themes and relevant strategic objectives from the 2021-2025 Council Plan:

-Th Theme Strategic Objectives 1.
-Support our Community 1.1 An empowered and resilient community.
-1.2 A healthy and vibrant community.
-1.3 A growing, diverse and inclusive community.
+The Theme tegic Objectives 1.
+Support our Community 1.1 An empowered and connected community.
+1.2 Support and promote a healthy community.
+1.3 Grow a diverse and inclusive community.
 1.4 A safe community.
-2. Develop our Regional 2.1 Attract, support and encourage industries that propel economic growth throughout the Shire.
-Economy and 2.2 Increase the profile of Greater Hamilton regionally and globally.
-Businesses 2.3 Continue to support the development of a skilled workforce and sustainable businesses in all towns in the Shire.
-2.4 Support, encourage and promote a strong, innovative and distinctive tourism sector that grows the visitor economy.
-3. Plan for our Built 3.1 Plan and provide for sustainable assets and infrastructure.
-Environment 3.2 Plan, advocate and provide for safe and well maintained transport routes and infrastructure.
-3.3 Develop and maintain attractive and vibrant Council owned and managed open spaces and streetscapes.
-3.4 Encourage and support infrastructure for social inclusion and economic growth.
-4. Promote our Natural 4.1 Promote and support improved biodiversity and the health of waterways, wetlands, soil and air.
+2. Grow our Regional 2.1 Drive economic growth.
+Economy 2.2 Increase our regional profile.
+2.3 Continue to support the development of a skilled workforce 2.4 Support local business and community.
+3. Maintain and Renew 3.1 Plan and maintain sustainable assets and infrastructure. our Infrastructure 3.2 Safe and well-maintained transport routes and infrastructure for all modes of travel.
+3.3 Attractive Council-owned and managed community and open spaces.
+4. Protect our Natural 4.1 Protect and enhance biodiversity including the health of waterways, wetlands, soil and air.
 Environment 4.2 Balance environmental protection with Council's support for growth.
-4.3 Promote and provide sustainable waste management services.
-4.4 Develop and implement climate change adaptation strategies to prepare for climate change, especially extreme weather events.
-5. 5.1 Provide transparent and responsible governance. and Leadership 5.2 Deliver effective advocacy.
-5.3 Create an environment that supports committed and skilled staff.
-5.4 Deliver efficient and customer focused services.
+4.3 Sustainable waste management services.
+4.4 Mitigate against and adapt to climate change.
+5. Provide Strong 5.1 Transparent and accountable governance.
+Governance and 5.2 Effective advocacy.
+Leadership 5.3 Committed and skilled staff.
+5.4 Customer focused services.

-For the 2021/22 year, there are 36 Major and Minor initiatives identified through this review process to guide the delivery of Council services.
+For the 2022/23 year, there are 38 Major and Minor initiatives identified through this review process to guide the delivery of Council services.

-4.8 Revenue and Rating Plan
+4.8 Revenue and Rating Plan 2021/22-2024/25